 Stacey learned a second language as an adult and understands first-hand the processes involved in second language acquisition.
 She has a passion for language and a track record of developing highly successful ELL and Spanish literacy programs for second language learners.

 Stacey received her Bachelor of Arts from The Evergreen State College in 1992.
 Her undergraduate studies focused on bilingual education, Spanish language, and Latin American Studies.
-She received her Master of Arts in Education from Prescott College in 2003.
-Stacey is currently finishing her Administrative Licensure program to move into an educational leadership role in administration.
+She received her Master of Arts in Education from Prescott College in 2003 and her Doctorate of Educational Leadership at Lewis and Clark College in 2022.